-Photography is a controversial fine art medium, simply because it is difficult to classify-is it an art or a science or both?
-Nineteenth-century photographers struggled with this distinction, trying to reconcile aesthetics with improvements in technology.
+Photography is а controversial fine art medium. simply because it is difficult to classify-is it an art or a science or both?
+Nineteenth-century photographers struggled with this distinction, trving to aesthetics with reconcile improvements in technology.

 Joseph Nicéphore Niépce, View from the Window at Gras, 1826